holgi/3D-models/readme.md

 Available models
 ----------------

+### 1d fireworks

+Use an old Prusament spool as elektronics case for a led strip used in a 1d fireswork project.

 ### BHF Aldi lamp holder

 A small holder for some led lamps with motion detector sold by Aldi.
 This